stryker-mutator/mutation-testing-elements/README.md

 The `mutation-testing-report-schema` and `mutation-testing-elements` versions will be kept in sync.

-The schema wil only have major and minor releases, as patch releases don't make sense.
-Backward compatible changes mean a minor version update, breaking changes will mean a major release.
+The schema can have major and minor releases, as well as patch releases.
+A bug or documentation update will mean a patch release.
+Backward compatible changes mean a minor release, breaking changes will mean a major release.

 The mutation-testing-elements major and minor version will be in sync with the schema, however it _can have_ patch releases for changes of the elements without a schema update.